derekyenser/Mood-DJ/README.md

   **How to clone Mood DJ**
   1. veiw the README.txt in ScriptsForSql to connect to the database.
-  2. Download the PythonExeLink.txt and run(master branch)
+  2. Download the PythonExeLink.txt and run(master branch upzip the file into the get mood folder)
   3. Download and install javaFX(https://openjfx.io/)
   3. Download the user interface(user-interface branch)